lukajeza/EEGraziskovalna/README.md

 # EEGraziskovalna
-Creating an AI that can predict your emotional state based on eeg signals.
+Creating an AI that can predict your emotional state based on EEG signals.